Original work by Luca Ferrara.

 I have been a musician since I picked up my first guitar at eleven.
 I have played the guitar, the saxophone, and, finally, the trumpet—which I still play today.

-Last year, I finally merged my passion for music with my entrepreneurial spirit and launched my first music-related venture: Jam Nation.
+Last year, I finally merged my passion for music with my life-long experience as an entrepreneur and launched my first music-related venture: Jam Nation.

 Jam Nation is the first app of its kind entirely designed under the vision that every music lover, music student, and aspiring artist in the world may have a fast, affordable, and effective way to connect with other musicians and get together to play music and share their journey in the music world.